 PiXL Edge gives pupils the opportunity to develop key life attributes through targeted activities and challenges especially chosen for their formative qualities in character development as well as their desirability by employers.
 PiXL can help pupils to discover their own strengths and aptitudes, and inspire and expand themselves as individuals.

-Mrs Hopes, Head of Character & Culture, will lead the programme which is open to all year groups.
+Mrs Hopes, Head of Learning for Life, will lead the programme which is open to all year groups.
 Pupils who want to participate must complete the blue ‘Activity Research and Selection’ sheet available from the school office or Mrs Hopes.
 Completed forms can be returned in the same way.

 On launching the scheme, Mrs Hopes said: “This is a fantastic opportunity for Priory pupils to be recognised for utilising personal attributes in and out of school.
 Our pupils participate in so many activities outside of lessons and appear to be keen to gain recognition for their efforts.
 There has been a great deal of interest in the award and I look forward to reading about the vast array of activities our pupils will be engaged in.”

 Pupils select ten activities across five attributes to work towards their award.

 - Leadership (eg. Making decisions, acting responsibly, collaborating)

 - Resilience (eg. Showing commitment, working under pressure,)

 - Initiative (eg. Creativity and seeing the value in being of service to others)

 - Communication (eg. Editing, presenting, matching form and content to the audience)

 Pupils will be able to view resources, information and share their activity evidence through a dedicated area on SharePoint.
 Progress can be made through three levels (Apprentice, Graduate, Master) as they move up the school.
 Each level should take no longer than a term to complete and can be achieved either alone or as part of a small group in class, extra-curricular or in their lives outside school.